 He also helped with the preparation of “Hoofprints in Time”, a history of Ken-Caryl Ranch.

-He was recognized by the national Daughters of the American Revolution for his historic preservation work.
+He was presented with the National Society Daughters of the American Revolution Historic Preservation Recognition Award.